 Association La Voute Nubienne (AVN) promotes the development of a self-sustaining market in NV construction, by facilitating the recruitment, on-site training, and support of village masons in several West African countries (Burkina Faso, Mali, Senegal, Benin...).
 AVN's local teams and extension agents pump-prime and enable the growth of indigenous markets in Nubian Vault construction, providing employment opportunities, access to decent housing, and the growth of local economic circuits.

-Since the year 2000, AVN has seen an annual growth rate of 36% in the numbers of masons trained and vaults built.
-By September 2012, in Burkina Faso, Mali, Senegal, Benin, and Mauritania:
+Since the year 2000, AVN has seen an average annual growth rate of 31% in the numbers of masons trained and vaults built.
+By September 2015, in Burkina Faso, Mali, Senegal, Benin, Ghana, and Mauritania:

 AVN's work has achieved major international recognition (Schwab Foundation African Social Entrepreneur of the Year 2012, Semi-Finalist for the Buckminster Fuller Challenge 2012 & 2015, World Habitat Awards Finalist 2009, World Bank Development Marketplace Competition 2009, Tech Awards of Innovation 2007, Ashoka's Changemakers Prize for Affordable Housing 2006 ...).